-Kung Pao Chicken – the perfect easy ONE PAN stir fry recipe for busy weeknights.
+Kung Pao Chicken – an easy ONE PAN stir fry for busy weeknights.
 Best of all, this popular takeout favorite is made healthier with the same classic sweet & spicy flavors as your local Chinese restaurant.
 Plus video.

 Kung Pao Chicken (宫保鸡丁 Gong Bao Ji Ding) is a popular stir fry in North America and also a much-loved Szechuan (Sichuan) dish.
-My husband is a huge fan of anything spicy so this is one of his favorite takeout dishes.
+My husband is a huge fan of anything spicy so he would often order this classic dish when we visited China a few years ago.

 It’s got so many flavors going on: tangy, sweet, and salty with just enough of a fiery kick.
 The best part about making this recipe at home is that you can totally customize the level of heat.